-When I got my first dog, the woman at the Humane Society tried to convince me I should adopt two dogs.
+When I got my first dog, the woman at the Humane Society tried to convince me I should adopt two.

-I thought they were just trying to save another dog.
-Because I was a little nervous about taking on the responsibility of getting one dog, there was no way I was ready to take on two.
+I realize they were trying to save another dog.
+Because I was a little nervous about taking on the responsibility of one dog, there was no way I was ready to take on two.

 Browning was a high-energy, beagle-Labrador puppy.
-He was a chewer, a digger and a scratcher.
+He was a chewer, a digger, and a scratcher.

 My sister stayed with me that first summer, which meant he was only alone for a few hours each day.
 That made it easier to train him.